Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

     + Enter the number by which the stock should be changed in the *Change* field.
         > [Info] For a stock increase, enter a positive number.
 For a stock decrease, enter a negative number with a minus sign as a prefix.
 In the right column of the window, the old stock and a preview of the new stock are displayed.

-    + If desired, select the date on which the stock change will be booked in the *Posting date* field.
+    + If desired, select the date on which the stock change will be posted in the *Posting date* field.
 By default, the current date is preselected.

     + If desired, enter a comment in the *Comment* field.